-Cess: A cess is a type of tax levied on top of existing taxes and is utilized for a specific purpose.
+Cess A cess is a type of tax levied on top of existing taxes and is utilized for a specific purpose.
 It acts as a tax on tax.
 These cesses are applicable to all taxpayers, and the revenue collected from them goes into the Consolidated Fund of India.

-Cess Purpose Rate Swachh Bharat Cess Cleanliness drive 0.5% on value of taxable services Krishi Kalyan Cess Agricultural initiatives 0.5% on value of taxable services Health and Education Cess Health and education initiatives 4% on income tax and corporation tax Road and Infrastructure Cess Development of roads and infrastructure Varies based on specific goods or services Cess on Crude Oil Financing educational programs Varies based on specific circumstances Duty on Tobacco and Tobacco Products Promoting public health Varies based on specific tobacco products
+Cess Purpose Rate Swachh Bharat Cess Cleanliness drive 0.5% on value of taxable services Krishi Kalyan Cess Agricultural initiatives 0.5% on value of taxable services Health and Education Health and education initiatives 4% on income tax and corporation Cess tax Road and Infrastructure Development of roads and Varies based on specific goods or Cess infrastructure services Cess on Crude Oil Financing educational programs Varies based on specific circumstances

-Surcharge: Surcharge is an additional tax imposed on individuals or entities with higher income levels.
+Surcharge Surcharge is an additional tax imposed on individuals or entities with higher income levels.
 It is applied on top of the regular tax amount.
 The government utilizes surcharge to increase the tax burden on those with higher taxable income.
 One example is the surcharge on income tax, where individuals earning above a certain income threshold are subject to an additional tax rate.
 The surcharge rate varies based on the total income of the taxpayer and can range from 10% to 37%.
 Unlike cess, surcharge does not have a specific designated purpose.
 The revenue generated from surcharge goes into the Consolidated Fund of India and can be used for any government expenditure as deemed necessary.